It’s the Stubble, Stupid!

 I mean, Perry even gets his estranged son the wrong toy for Christmas!
 Quelle horreur!

 Leonard Cohen sang about everything having a crack in it, because that’s how the light gets in.
-With HBO’s Perry Mason, they’ve sealed all the cracks, and cut off both all the light.
+There’s no light here, because they’ve sealed all the cracks, and cut it off.

 FURTHER RUMBLINGS FROM THE PEANUT GALLERY